AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-47280-disable-shared-catalog-gives-wrong-product-search-results.html">ACSD-47280: Disabling shared catalog gives wrong product search results:</a> The ACSD-47280 patch fixes the display of the correct search results when the shared catalog feature is disabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.22 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.22 is installed.
     </td>
     <td>New article </td>
     <td>Jan 6, 2023 </td>